-The MelaFind® Pre-Market Approval ("PMA") application was submitted in June 2009 and is under review at the U.S. Food and Drug Administration ("FDA").
-A pivotal trial conducted to establish the safety and effectiveness of MelaFind® was performed under the auspices of a Protocol Agreement.
-In addition, the MelaFind® PMA has been granted expedited review by the FDA.
+The MelaFind® Pre-Market Approval ("PMA") application was submitted to the U.S. Food and Drug Administration ("FDA") in June 2009.
+The PMA had been granted expedited review by the FDA.
+A pivotal trial conducted to establish the safety and effectiveness of MelaFind® was performed under the auspices of a binding Protocol Agreement and all study end points were met.
+The results of the pivotal study were published in the Archives of Dermatology in October 2010 (on-line) and February 2011 (print).
+The PMA application for MelaFind® was reviewed by the FDA's General and Plastic Surgery Devices Panel ("Panel") in November 2010.
+The Panel voted favorably on all three questions posed by the FDA.